-Annual home ranges were calculated as a 95% utilization distribution using a kernel home-range estimator for each lynx we had at least 30 locations for within a year.
+Preliminary estimates of annual home ranges were calculated as a 95% utilization distribution using a kernel home-range estimator for each lynx we had at least 30 locations for within a year.
 A year was defined as March 15 - March 14 of the following year.
 Locations used in the analyses were collected from September 1999 - January 2006 and all locations obtained for an individual during the first six months after its release were eliminated from any home range analyses as it was assumed movements of lynx initially post-release may not be representative of normal habitat use.
 Locations were obtained either through aerial VHF surveys or locations or the midpoint (ArcView Movement Extension) of all high quality (accuracy rating of 0-1km) satellite locations obtained within a single 24-hour period.
 All locations used within a single home range analysis were taken a minimum of 24 hours apart.

 Home range estimates were classified as being for a reproductive or non-reproductive animal.
 A reproductive female was defined as one that had kittens with her; a reproductive male was defined as a male whose movement patterns overlapped that of a reproductive female.
 If a litter was lost within the defined year a home range described for a reproductive animal were estimated using only locations obtained while the kittens were still with the female.
+Final estimates of annual home range size will completed with the addition of data collected through 2009 and in conjunction with current habitat use analyses and publications to be completed in 2009-2010.